-I had a co-worker once who loved just about everything Disney.
+I once had a co-worker who loved just about everything Disney.
 He put a sticker on his car, and would proudly wear Disney hats and shirts.
 He was one of the managers at the store where I was working, and I remember one day when everything was going wrong he said to me “when this day is over I am going home, and I’m going to watch an old Disney movie.”
 When I pressed him a bit as to why he chose to watch an old Disney movie as opposed to anything else, he said, “Disney things just bring me back to when I was a kid.”
 Ultimately there was a sense of nostalgia from all the memories of growing up, and these things moved his affections in a way that made him feel a bit better after a hard day.

 On another note, music has a way of doing the same type of things for us.
-I can remember in high school and college, and it even happens now occasionally, when I would be listening to secular radio and that new song that I had been waiting to hear would come on.
+I can remember in high school and college, and it even happens now occasionally, when I would be listening to secular radio, and that new song that I had been waiting to hear would come on.
 Immediately, I would turn up the volume, and I would be energized by what I was hearing.
 I would sing along with all the passion I could muster; sometimes to questionable lyrics.

 There is nothing wrong with a bit of nostalgia and being energized or moved by some piece of music, provided the context is not sinful, but when you put these things together with a Christian worship service, or program, we must be careful to discern our affections.
 I bring this up because sometimes we can be misled to think that we have had a time of worship, or that we have heard a great sermon, on the sole basis that our affections had been moved.

 We must pay close attention to what is stirring our hearts to discern whether or not it is worship or even spiritual.
 When the worship leader plays the first chords of our favorite praise song, are we being energized much like the natural man who hears a secular song that causes him to turn up the radio, or are we truly worshipping?
-And when grandma’s favorite Hymn starts to play and causes us to experience a time of peace and contentment while thinking back to when she used to sing it to us as a child, do we sometimes confuse that with worship?
+When grandma’s favorite hymn starts to play and causes us to experience a time of peace and contentment while thinking back to when she used to sing it to us as a child, do we sometimes confuse that with worship?

-Now I am not saying we should only sing dull songs or songs that don’t remind us of anything, or that it is impossible to be truly worshipping during these times.
-In fact, I think it can be good at times to remember our family worship from when we were growing up, and I also believe it is good that we still have people today writing new psalms, hymns, and spiritual songs for us to sing today that gets us excited.
-What I want to stress is that simply because we have these moments, does not mean we are worshipping or that we have been moved in adoration of God.
+Now I am not saying we should only sing dull songs or songs that don’t remind us of anything, or that it is impossible to be genuinely worshipping during these times.
+In fact, I think it can be good to remember our family worship from when we were growing up, and I also believe it is good that we still have people today writing new psalms, hymns, and spiritual songs for us to sing today that gets us excited.
+What I want to stress is that merely because we have these moments, does not mean we are worshipping or that we have been moved in adoration of God.
 Charles Spurgeon once said that if he wanted to, he could move congregations to tears by telling them sad stories of mothers with sick children or energize them by telling them stories of men and women who accomplished great things.
 He then went on to say, it would be a waste of time unless they were moved to cry over their sin and take joy in Christ and the cross.
 In other words, were their hearts and attention drawn to God.

 Even the natural man’s affections can be moved in powerful ways, but those affections will never be worship unless we are moved by the truth of scripture as the Holy Spirit points us to Christ and what He has done for us.
-Whether we attend a modern or traditional worship service is not the biggest issue, but we must be sure to seek out worship and preaching that convicts us of sin, and shows us the remedy in Christ, which is the foundation of all true worship.
+Whether we attend a modern or traditional worship service is not the biggest issue, but we must be sure to seek out worship and preaching that convicts us of sin and shows us the remedy in Christ, which is the foundation of all true worship.

 Recently I taught a class through Pilgrim’s Progress.
 Below are the discussion questions for each chapter.
 An introductory lecture along with audio for the discussion time for each chapter can be found here.